 Incompatible image has been selected as the startup image in the My Camera settings.
 Change the start-up image in the My Camera settings (p.
-177) or use the supplied software program.
+175) or use the supplied software program ZoomBrowser EX or ImageBrowser to restore the default settings.